schmidtster/birds-eye-map/README.md

 ### Appendix

-There are two README's for the image_bank_request_api.py and leaflet_text_2.html that detail what each line of the file does through comments.
+Two README’s, one for image_bank_request_api.py and one for leaflet_text_2.html, detail what each line of the file does through comments.
 It should be noted that both enableMCG.js and map.js were a part of leaflet_text_2.html but were moved into separate files to make it easier to read.